Kevin W. Schafer & Patricia A. Lawton vs Sycamore Springs Homeowners Association, INC.

 Petitioner Side

-• Kevin W. Schafer (petitioner)
+• Kevin W. Schafer (Petitioner)

-• Patricia A. Lawton (petitioner)
+• Patricia A. Lawton (Petitioner)

-• Craig L. Cline (petitioner attorney)
+• Craig L. Cline (Attorney)

 Udall Law Firm, LLP

-• Maile L. Belongie (petitioner attorney)
+• Maile L. Belongie (Attorney)

 Udall Law Firm, LLP